SallarFarokhi/Python-Projects-Beginner/README.md

 # Python Projects
-These are my first uses of Python
+These are my first uses of Python.
 I think of a new idea, and then I program it